Canon 80D vs Nikon D700

 Review summary: Canon 80D vs Nikon D700

 So how do things add up?
 Is there a clear favorite between the Canon 80D and the Nikon D700?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.